What is Good Communication

 To understand the comparison chart, all you need to keep in mind is that communication consists of a message sent by a sender and received by a receiver.

-Good v.
-Poor Communication Comparison Chart
+Poor v.
+Good Communication Comparison Chart

-GOOD COMMUNICATION POOR COMMUNICATION
+POOR COMMUNICATION GOOD COMMUNICATION

-People are authentic, they don’t pretend to be who they are not People wear masks, they uphold an image or protect a public identity
+People wear masks, they uphold an image or protect a public identity

 Sender attacks receiver Sender is neutral or positive towards receiver

-Receiver doesn't listen to sender Receiver is open to listen and listens effectively to sender
+Receiver is open to listen and listens effectively to sender

-People (either sender or receiver) are distracted People are present: paying attention to the conversation
+People are present: paying attention to the conversation

-Message is clear and direct Message is garbled or ambiguous
+Message is garbled or ambiguous Message is clear and direct

 Sender has a hidden agenda (persuading, controlling, avoiding control, or any other agenda) Sender discloses to receiver what he/she wants out the conversation